hadycht/hubeau/README.md

 Thus, to retrieve the stations where the measurements were made, we use the *bach script* **stations_pc_hubeau_api.bash**.
 We afterwards clean the API dataset using the *python script* **stations_pc_cleaning.py**.

 To retrieve the different measurements, we use the *python script* **analyses_pc_api.py** (it was simpler to deal with pagination with python than bash).
 We afterwards cleaned this resulting dataset using the *python script* **analyses_pc_cleaning.py**.

+## API HubEau: Piezométrie

+This API provides data on the depth and water level of underground aquifers.
+For more information, you can consult the [API Piezometrie documentation](https://hubeau.eaufrance.fr/page/api-piezometrie).

+Thus, to retrieve the stations where the measurements were made, we use the *python script* **stations_piezo.py**.

+To retrieve the different measurements, we use the *python script* **piezometrie_api.py**  We afterwards cleaned this resulting dataset using the *python script* **piezometrie_cleaning.py**.

+## API HubEau: Qualité des nappes d'eau souterraine

+This API provides data on the results of physico-chemical water quality measurements for underground aquifers.
+For more information, you can consult the [API Quality of underground aquifers documentation](https://hubeau.eaufrance.fr/page/api-qualite-nappes).

+Thus, to retrieve the stations where the measurements were made, we use the *python script* **stations_qualite_nappes.py**.

+To retrieve the different measurements, we use the *python script* **qualite_nappe_api.py**.
+We afterwards cleaned this resulting dataset using the *python script* **stations_qualite_nappes.py**.